scottmunday84/mastery_20210415/README.md

 Get all trucks with no shipments.

 #### GET /trucks/shipments/optimize
 Clear out all current truck/shipments, and attempt to optimize the routes.
+Still must work with valid locations for all vehicles to work.

+You can apply a custom maximum time window (in seconds) for the average truck by adding a query parameter:

+>...?max_time_window=14400

+This will set the time window for the average truck to 4 hours (60s * 60m * 4h = 14400s).